Automation vs. Augmentation: How Talent Acquisition Benefits From AI

 Not the right score?
 Correcting the grade for one evaluation will trigger the system to examine other grades that have awarded similar metrics for related experience.
 This reshuffle occurs automatically and helps provide more accurate and balanced suggestions.

 2020 was the year that put diversity, equity, and inclusion on the radar of organizations everywhere.
-With pressure for an action plan, talent acquisition teams now have additional metrics on their plate, in addition to time-to-fill and reducing churn.
+With pressure for an action plan for 2022 and beyond, talent acquisition teams now have additional metrics on their plate, in addition to time-to-fill and reducing churn.

-Removing inherent bias is nearly impossible for humans to remove.
-There will always be an unconscious pull towards familiar names.
+Unconscious bias is nearly impossible for us to reduce on our own.
+For example, we may always have a tendency to pull towards familiar names when confronted with a list of strangers.
 With artificial intelligence, on a basic level, the algorithm will ignore the name, age, and gender while screening applications while more complex rules evaluate experience and certifications.
+This can reduce bias in a variety of steps in the hiring process.

 Knowledge is power which is why talent acquisition teams are leveraging insights throughout the recruitment process.
 An AI-based solution is never a replacement for human intelligence, but it is an invaluable tool that can automate and augment the talent search.